eigerco/solana-spec/gossip-protocol-spec.md

 * ping
 * pong

-Each message contains data specific to its type: values that nodes share between them, filters, pruned nodes, etc. Nodes keep their data in [_Cluster Replicated Data Store_ (`crds`)](/implementation-details.md#cluster-replicated-data-store) which is synchronized between them via pull requests, push messages and pull responses.
+Each message contains data specific to its type: values that nodes share between them, filters, pruned nodes, etc. Nodes keep their data in _Cluster Replicated Data Store_ (`crds`) which is synchronized between them via pull requests, push messages and pull responses.

 ### Type definitions
-In the tables below fields are presented with their data types.
-This spec is using `Rust` notation:
+Fields described in the tables below have their types specified using Rust notation:
 * `u8` - 1 byte of unsigned data (8-bit unsigned integer)
 * `u16` - 16-bit unsigned integer
 * `u32` - 32-bit unsigned integer, and so on...
-* `usize` - on 32-bit architecture it's a 32-bit unsigned integer, on 64-bit one an 64-bit unsigned integer
 * `[u8]` - dynamic size array of 1 byte elements
 * `[u8, 32]` - static size array of 32 elements, with each element being 1 byte
 * `[[u8, 64]]` - a two dimensional array containing an arrays of 64 1 byte elements
-* `enum` - an enumeration type which total size is 16 bytes
+* `enum` - an enumeration type - it is a Rust `enum` which in other languages (C for example) can be implemented as an `union`
-* `struct` - a complex type, consisting of many elements of different types, which total size is 16 bytes
+* `struct` - a complex type, consisting of many elements of different types

 The **Size** column in tables contains the size of data in bytes.
+Size of dynamic arrays contains additional _plus_ (`+`) sign, e.g. `32+` which means the array has at least 32 bytes.
+Empty dynamic arrays always have 8 bytes which is the size of array header containing array length.
+In case size of a particular complex data is unknown it is marked with `?`.
+The limit however is always 1232 bytes for the whole data packet.

 ## Message format